christianoviedo/chbackup/README.md

 The connection between servers must be done with ssh public key auth.
 Connection with remote server MUST be done with ssh public/private key.

+For postgresql backup you need to give access to replicate and access for user postgres, like this local   all             postgres        trust local   replication     postgres        trust

 ## Installing
 1. Copy etc files to your server.
 After you must have the following structure:
 ```